jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

   [Less is More].
 For programmers coming from [Python], [Ruby], or [Perl], simple truth tests are intuitive and familiar.
-Explicit flags don't add functional value when values are in double-quotes.
+Explicit optons don't add functional value when values are in double-quotes.
 Minimizing these options reduces shell specific cognitive load